rotationalio/nlp/README.md

 ## Developing in nlp

-Different feature categories are separated into different packages, for example we might have similarity metrics in `pkg/similarity` and text classifiers in `pkg/classifiers`.
+Different feature categories are separated into different packages, for example we might have similarity metrics in `similarity/` and text classifiers in `classifiers/`.
 If you want to add a new feature, please ensure it is placed in a package which fits the category, or create a new package if none yet exist.
 Tests should be located next to each feature, for example `similarity_tests.go` would hold the tests for `similarity.go`.
 Test data should go into the `testdata/` folder within the package where the test is located.
 Documentation should go into each function's and package's docstrings so the documentation is accessible to the user while using the library in their local IDE and also available using Go's documentation tools.
+Documentation can also be included in separate Markdown files as-needed in the `docs/` folder or in this README, such as for the `text.Text` API examples.
 Any documentation or research that isn't immediately relevant to the user in the code context should go into the `docs/` folder in the root.

 ## Sources and References